LeoBlute/bboids/README.md

 # bboids
 ### bboids or bevy_boids is an implementation of the boid/flocking algorithm in the bevy engine/ecosystem<br />
+it also implements simple spatial hashing for performance support<br />

 ### the porpuse of the algorithm is to simulate "bird-like" behavior through 3 simple rules:<br />
 1. separation<br />